ctnava/rxtechnotes/3_prescribing.md

 | SPIRIVA      | Inhale 1 capsule via HandiHaler once daily at the same time every day.          |
 | ZPAK         | Take 2 tablets by mouth today, then take 1 tablet daily for 4 days.             |

-## Common Verbs & Associated Dosage Forms by Route
+### Common Verbs & Associated Dosage Forms by Route

+Directions for use must be specific as the patient does not know what to do with strange medications.
+Some dosage forms are more toxic when taken the wrong way (e.g. Sulfanilimide).

 | Verb              | Dosage Form                                              | Route                    | Emoji |
 |-------------------|----------------------------------------------------------|---------------------------|--------|